Probing soft signals of gravitational-wave memory with space-based interferometers: Detectability Analysis

 \subsection{Distinguishability of real linear and quadratic corrections to the soft displacement-memory signal}

-As discussed in Sec.~\ref{sec:Correction to the soft waveform}, there is necessarily a correction to the soft waveform of displacement memory in the form of Eq.~\eqref{effective_correction}.
+As discussed in Sec.~\ref{sec:Correction to the soft waveform}, there is necessarily a correction to the soft waveform of displacement memory in the form of $\tilde h(f)=\frac{iHe^{-2i\psi}}{2\pi f}e^{2\pi i ft_*}[1+C(f)]$.
 However, this cannot be faithfully distinguished unless the SNR is sufficiently large.
-As concrete examples, in this section we estimate the distinguishability of real linear and quadratic corrections, corresponding to $C(f)=a_0f$ and $C(f)=a_1f^2$, respectively, with $a_{0,1}\in\mathbb{R}$.
-In the following, we consider the cases of linear and quadratic corrections separately.
+As concrete examples, in this section we estimate the distinguishability of real linear and quadratic corrections, corresponding to $C(f)=a_0|f|$ and $C(f)=a_1f^2$, respectively, with $a_{0,1}\in\mathbb{R}$.

 The difference between two waveforms $h_1$ and $h_2$ is reflected in their mismatch, defined as

 A rough estimate for the condition of distinguishability is~\cite{PhysRevD.95.104004}